-The management has confirmed to the Board and the Audit and Risk Management Committee on the effectiveness of the risk management and internal control systems for the year ended December 31, 2023.
+The management has confirmed to the Board and the Audit and Risk Management Committee on the effectiveness of the risk management and internal control systems for the year ended December 31, 2024.

-The Company has established an internal audit function to perform independent reviews of the adequacy and effectiveness of its risk management and internal control systems.
-For operations based in China, the internal audit function is carried out by the Internal Audit Department, while for overseas operations, an external professional firm is engaged.
+The Company engaged an external independent professional firm as our internal audit advisor to assist the Company's CFO in carrying out the internal audit function in the Group and to supervise the implementation of our risk management policy at the corporate level.
 These entities assess the Company's accounting practices and material controls, providing their findings and recommendations for improvement to both the Audit and Risk Management Committee and management.

 The Board, supported by the Audit and Risk Management Committee, management report, and internal audit findings, conducts regular reviews of the risk management and internal control systems, including financial, operational, and compliance controls.
 These reviews may take place annually, half-yearly, or quarterly as needed, and cover aspects such as financial reporting, internal audit function, staff qualifications, experiences, and relevant resources.
-For the year ended December 31, 2022, the Board considered these systems to be effective and adequate.
+For the year ended December 31, 2024, the Board considered these systems to be effective and adequate.